meetamjadsaeed/juice/README.md

 ## Contributing

 We appreciate you wanting to contribute to this project and would love to work with as many people as possible.
-All we ask is that you read our [style guidelines](https://github.com/cloudeight/style-guidelines) documentation project and please follow our [contribution guidelines](./.github/CONTRIBUTING.md) and [code of conduct](./.github/CODE_OF_CONDUCT.md).
+All we ask is that you read this [style guidelines](https://github.com/cloudeight/style-guidelines) documentation project and please follow our [contribution guidelines](./.github/CONTRIBUTING.md) and [code of conduct](./.github/CODE_OF_CONDUCT.md).

 ## License